Azurá Stevens

-Azurá Breeona Stevens (born February 1, 1996) is an American professional basketball player for the Los Angeles Sparks of the Women's National Basketball Association (WNBA) and for Rose BC of Unrivaled.
+Azurá Breeona Stevens (/ˌæzəˈreɪ/ az-ər-AY; born February 1, 1996) is an American professional basketball player for the Chicago Sky of the Women's National Basketball Association (WNBA) and for Hive BC of Unrivaled.
 Stevens played college basketball at Duke and UConn.
 She was drafted with the 6th overall pick in the 2018 WNBA draft by the Dallas Wings.

 Early life

 Stevens was born in Pawtucket, Rhode Island, the daughter of Damon and Kaasha Stevens.
 She attended Cary High School in Cary, North Carolina, graduating in 2014.
 She played basketball at Cary High, where she averaged 30 points, 20 rebounds, and four blocks her senior year.
 As a sophomore and junior in high school, she played basketball with The Miracle League of the Triangle.

 Stevens was an All-Academic selection all four years of high school.
 Her senior year, she was selected as an All-American by Parade Magazine.
 In 2014, she was selected for All-State by the Associated Press and for All-North Carolina First Team by USA Today.